CANopenTerm/CANopenTerm/docs/codb2json.md

 [CANopen CC conformance test tool](https://www.can-cia.org/services/canopen-conformance-test-tool).

-As this tool is primarily a proprietary Windows tool and there are no alternatives on the market, we would like to extend [CANopenTerm](https://canopenterm.de) with a similar feature.
+As this tool is primarily a proprietary Windows tool and there are no alternatives on the market, I would like to extend [CANopenTerm](https://canopenterm.de) with a similar feature.

 To check the conformity of a CANopen CC interface, the CiA tool